starcitizen-lug/knowledge-base/wiki/index.md

 > Star Citizen requires DirectX feature level of 11.1 as a minimum
 >
 > - Wine staging + Latest DXVK can cause issues for nvidia users
-> - Switch to a non-staging wine **OR** downgrade DXVK following [these instructions](Troubleshooting/unexpected-behavior#directx-error-message)
+> - Use the LUG Helper to switch to a non-staging wine

 {: .note-title }
 > (Nov 30, 2024)
 >
-> Joysticks not detected on Wine 9.22 and newer
+> Joysticks/throttle not detected by the game
 >
-> - Wine 9.22+ has enabled HIDRAW by default for VKB and Virpil devices.
-> - If your joystick/throttle is no longer being detected by the game, follow [our instructions](Sticks,-Throttles,-&-Pedals#some-of-your-joysticks-disappear--arent-recognized-in-the-game) to enable hidraw access.
+> - Follow [these instructions](Sticks,-Throttles,-&-Pedals#some-of-your-joysticks-disappear--arent-recognized-in-the-game) to enable HIDRAW access

 ### AMD News